R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ## Northstar Installation/Locate Titanfall 2 Install

-The final parts of the Main Menu are at the bottom, showing your game's directory with a button to Locate Titanfall 2 install, a small button next to this, and a button reading *Update +Northstar*
+The final parts of the Main Menu are at the bottom, showing your game's directory with a button to Locate Titanfall 2 install, a small button next to this, and a button reading _"Update +Northstar"_

 ![Installation Section](../../images/vtol-northstar-installation-info.png)